 In every January, Samsung Ads team attends Consumer Electronics Show (CES) in Las Vegas, NV.
 CES has turned out

-to be a great opportunity to meet clients – content provider and advertising agency – to showcase ads platform
+to be a great opportunity to meet clients – content provider and advertising agency – to showcase the ads platform

 built at Samsung.
-Due to launch time of ad products is behind TV sets, presenting a real TV at CES would not
+Due to the launch time of ad products is behind TV sets, presenting a real TV at CES would not

 have had ad placements incorporated.
 That being the case, Ad Simulator was born.

 Ad Simulator is a browser-based application that reproduces ad experience on Samsung Smart TV.
 It represents

 featured ad formats, placements and click-actions with ad creatives customization supported.

 A product manager is a unified position on Ad Simulator.
 In this role, I am standing at the center point,

 guiding the success of the product and leading a cross-functional team to make it real.
 My duty is comprehensive,